-These estimates exclude the proceeds, if any, from the exercise of April 2025 Warrants issued in this offering.
-If all of the April 2025 Warrants issued in this offering were to be exercised in cash at an exercise price of \$[] per share of Common Stock, we would receive additional proceeds of approximately \$[] million.
-We cannot predict when or if these April 2025 Warrants will be exercised.
-It is possible that these April 2025 Warrants may expire and may never be exercised.
-Additionally, the April 2025 Warrants contain a cashless exercise provision that permit exercise of these warrants on a cashless basis at any time where there is no effective registration statement under the Securities Act covering the issuance of the underlying shares of Common Stock.
+These estimates exclude the proceeds, if any, from the exercise of May 2025 Warrants issued in this offering.
+If all of the May 2025 Warrants issued in this offering were to be exercised in cash at an exercise price of \$0.352 per share of Common Stock (equal to 110% of the combined offering price per Share and accompanying May 2025 Warrant), assuming no adjustment to the shares underlying the May 2025 Warrants due to the Reverse Stock Split Adjustment or the Anti-Dilution Adjustment, we would receive additional proceeds of approximately \$5.4 million.
+We cannot predict when or if these May 2025 Warrants will be exercised.
+It is possible that these May 2025 Warrants may expire and may never be exercised.
+Additionally, the May 2025 Warrants contain a cashless exercise provision that permit exercise of these warrants on a cashless basis at any time where there is no effective registration statement under the Securities Act covering the issuance of the underlying shares of Common Stock, subject to certain exceptions.